By Proppi Editorial Team Updated 6 min read

 Buy something under market value, do it up, sell for a profit.
 Sounds simple on telly.

-NZ gotcha: Sell within 2 years and the profit gets taxed as income under the bright-line test.
-And even outside bright-line, the IRD can still come after you under the “intention to sell” rule if they reckon you bought it planning to flip.
+New Zealand gotcha: Sell within 2 years and the profit gets taxed as income under the bright-line test.
+And even outside bright-line, Inland Revenue can still come after you under the “intention to sell” rule if they reckon you bought it planning to flip.

 Key Takeaway